LeatherDiamond/parser-selenium-django/README.md

 Microsoft website parser with web interface for received results.

-Applied technologies: Python, Selenium, PostgreSQL, Django, Booststrap, JavaScript.
+Applied technologies: Python, Selenium, PostgreSQL, Django, HTML, CSS, JavaScript.

 "parser_script.py" works with Selenium and initially collects all information about application cards of the "Business" category into an HTML file.